 Testing Your Content Marketing As You Calibrate Your Swing To Hit The Home Run Audience

-What we did was start off with a vague idea of whom we wanted to write for, and thus attract to our business.
-Then, we published a post.
-Then we did a/b split testing with LinkedIn and Facebook PPM ads to see how our audience would take to our content on either of those platforms.
-LinkedIn has better targeting since that entire website is basically for business professionals, but the price per mille was exponentially higher than what we’d have to pay for Facebook.
-Yet we were sure that our audience would also have Facebook accounts, so it’s not like we couldn’t reach them on Facebook, even though Facebook is more often for B2C (business to consumer) marketing, rather than B2B (business to business).
+What I did was start off with a vague idea of whom I wanted to write for, and thus attract to my business.
+Then, I published a post.
+Then I did a/b split testing with LinkedIn and Facebook PPM ads to see how my audience would take to my content on either of those platforms.
+LinkedIn has better targeting since that entire website is basically for business professionals, but the price per mille was exponentially higher than what I’d have to pay for Facebook.
+Yet I was sure that my audience would also have Facebook accounts, so it’s not like I couldn’t reach them on Facebook, even though Facebook is more often for B2C (business to consumer) marketing, rather than B2B (business to business).

-At that stage, we only knew a sparse few things for certain about our audience: that they were English-speaking, and that they were either already small business owners, or aspiring entrepreneurs that could use advice, and that their budgets were likely to be very small to work with.
+At that stage, I only knew a sparse few things for certain about my audience: that they were English-speaking, and that they were either already small business owners, or aspiring entrepreneurs that could use advice, and that their budgets were likely to be very small to work with.

-Therefore, we launched our initial boosted content to a very large vague audience with a budget of $7, and waited for that $7 to be spent.
-After it was spent, we observed the metrics that Facebook Analytics graphed, listed, and charted for us in the feedback report.
+Therefore, I launched my initial boosted content to a very large vague audience with a budget of $7, and waited for that $7 to be spent.
+After it was spent, I observed the metrics that Facebook Analytics graphed, listed, and charted for me in the feedback report.

-We had a goal of a certain price per engagement, which we wanted to be above 3%.
-This means that for every 1,000 ads launched (mille), we wanted a minimum of 30 people to engage with the boosted post.
-If we were paying a price of roughly a dollar or two per mille, then that’s basically the equivalent of a $0.03 to $0.06 per click if it was a CPC (cost per click) campaign.
+I had a goal of a certain price per engagement, which I wanted to be above 3%.
+This means that for every 1,000 ads launched (mille), I wanted a minimum of 30 people to engage with the boosted post.
+If I was paying a price of roughly a dollar or two per mille, then that’s basically the equivalent of a $0.03 to $0.06 per click if it was a CPC (cost per click) campaign.

-We failed to reach that goal the first time around, but that was expected.
+I failed to reach that goal the first time around, but that was expected.
 If memory serves correctly, I believe the first round of ads only got about a 1.2% engagement rate.
-But what we gained back for the price of the $7 was analytics about who responded the most to the content.
-So, initially, we sent out our boosted content to both males and females between the ages of 18 and 65+ (basically everybody that exists within the entirety of America using social media with any interest at all in entrepreneurship, an audience of millions and millions of people scattered all over the country).
+But what I gained back for the price of the $7 was analytics about who responded the most to the content.
+So, initially, I sent out ,y boosted content to both males and females between the ages of 18 and 65+ (basically everybody that exists within the entirety of America using social media with any interest at all in entrepreneurship, an audience of millions and millions of people scattered all over the country).

-What the report showed is that males between the ages of 22 and 35 responded the most with our content.
-As a result, we created a new campaign boosting the same blog post.
-Only this time, we targeted only an audience of males between the ages of 22 and 35 accordingly.
-That’s not to say that we don’t want women reading our content (of course we do!
-The more the merrier), but understand that we’re a small business ourselves, bootstrapping with a budget that’s not that large.
-We are, in a way, our own target audience, and are simply recommending what we ourselves use for ourselves, which is the best advice I think anyone can give to anyone in any conceivable subject.
-This lowered our target audience into the several hundred thousand range.
+What the report showed is that males between the ages of 22 and 35 responded the most to my content.
+As a result, I created a new campaign boosting the same blog post.
+Only this time, I targeted only an audience of males between the ages of 22 and 35 accordingly.
+That’s not to say that I don’t want women reading my content (of course I do!
+The more the merrier), but understand that I’m a sole-proprietor of a small business myoself, bootstrapping with a budget that’s not that large.
+I am, in a way, my own target audience, and am simply recommending what I myself use for myself, which is the best advice I think anyone can give to anyone in any conceivable subject.
+This lowered my target audience into the several hundred thousand range.

-Considering a higher budget to work with in the future, we’d absolutely focus on women if that’s what our reports lead us to do.
+Considering a higher budget to work with in the future, I’d absolutely focus on women if that’s what my reports lead me to do.
 It’s just that when you’re first starting as a small business, you need to maximize the ROI of every dollar; you’ve got to make every penny count as much as possible, which means only focusing on the highest responders until you’re able to gain the resources needed to expand further.

-Once we shot out those ads for another $7, however, we got back another report with more data that we could use to refine our ad targeting even further.
+Once I shot out those ads for another $7, however, I got back another report with more data that I could use to refine my ad targeting even further.
 Entrepreneurship is a scary business; lots of people dream about it, but few people actually do it.
-Therefore, out of the 22- to 35-year old males that responded the most to our content based on their interest in entrepreneurship, we wondered how many of them were actually serious about starting their own business or already do.
+Therefore, out of the 22- to 35-year old males that responded the most to my content based on their interest in entrepreneurship, I wondered how many of them were actually serious about starting their own business or already do.

 What’s a good way to segment people by how serious they are about it?
 The books they read.

-We then considered the books that we ourselves read in the past as we tried to better our entrepreneurship skills, since people who are really serious about starting and launching their own business will definitely take the time to read about it.
-Our articles are usually at a minimum of 1,000 words each; this one is over 2,000 words on its own.
-So we want entrepreneurs who will actually read our content, making them the most likely to convert into paying clients.
-Because if they’re willing to devote their time and energy into reading posts as long as ours, then that’s a strong indicator that they’ve got what it takes; they’re willing to take the time out of their day to really learn and listen to what we have to say.
+I then considered the books that I myself read in the past as I tried to better my entrepreneurship skills, since people who are really serious about starting and launching their own business will definitely take the time to read about it.
+My articles are usually at a minimum of 1,000 words each; this one is over 2,000 words on its own.
+So, I want entrepreneurs who will actually read my content, making them the most likely to convert into paying clients.
+Because if they’re willing to devote their time and energy into reading posts as long as mine, then that’s a strong indicator that they’ve got what it takes; they’re willing to take the time out of their day to really learn and listen to what I have to say.

-Thus we refined our targeting even more by a few key entrepreneurship books that would most likely only be read by people who are already in the mix of managing or launching their own business, such as (but not limited to): The Art of the Start 2.0 buy Guy Kawasaki.
+Thus I refined my targeting even more by a few key entrepreneurship books that would most likely only be read by people who are already in the mix of managing or launching their own business, such as (but not limited to): The Art of the Start 2.0 by Guy Kawasaki.

-Then, we decided to narrow it down even further: how many male entrepreneurs are there between the ages of 22 and 35 who read the specific list of books that we’re targeting them by that live in only New Jersey, for instance?
+Then, I decided to narrow it down even further: how many male entrepreneurs are there between the ages of 22 and 35 who read the specific list of books that I’m targeting them by that live in only New Jersey, for instance?
 Only about 2,000.

-We then launched the ads during the hours of the day that most people would be online, and voila.
+I then launched the ads during the hours of the day that most people would be online, and voila.
 Engagement rates of over 3% for a very small price.
-Once we feel that we’ve attracted everyone we can from that geographic location, we set the target ads for a different one, until we’ve covered the entire country in its entirety.
+Once I feel that I’ve attracted everyone I can from that geographic location, I set the target ads for a different one, until I’ve covered the entire country in its entirety.

 The reason why you don’t want to just target the entire country right off the bat is because you have to think about how competition works that affects the price per mille.
-There are plenty of companies that are bigger than us marketing to the same or similar audience with their ads, who have more resources than we do, competing at the national level.
-Few of them compete at the state or city level with their ads, which makes for less competition, which makes for lower costs for us.
+There are plenty of companies that are bigger than mine marketing to the same or similar audience with their ads, who have more resources than I do, competing at the national level.
+Few of them compete at the state or city level with their ads, which makes for less competition, which makes for lower costs for me.

 Repeat process for every state or major city, and voila.